06 – Buildings, Energy Use + Carbon

 A comprehensive accounting of a building’s carbon emissions should also include:

 - Embodied carbon accounting for new renewable energy infrastructure to supply the building’s needs, even if renewable energy is not built on site.
 While a rough estimate, some evidence suggests crystalline PV panels have an embodied carbon in the range of 15-45 kg CO2e/MWh.
 For a building with 30 EUI and embodied carbon of 50 kgCO2e/ft2, the embodied carbon of new PV panels to reach net zero energy adds around 10-20% to the embodied carbon total.
+Off-site renewable energy has land use implications, since building out the renewable grid will take millions of acres of land, but reduce land use needs for oil and gas production.

 - Pre-combustion emissions from fossil fuels and construction of power plants.
 Some emissions factors do not include emissions associated with methane leaks in at wellheads and from pipelines, or the emissions from extraction, refinement, and transportation of fuels.
 This study looks at lifetime energy loss to these factors.